-Full TitleA Phase 1, Open-Label Dose Escalation First-in-Human Study to Evaluate the Tolerability, Safety, Maximum Tolerated Dose, and Pharmacokinetics of AM0010 in Patients with Advanced Solid Tumors
+Full TitleA Phase 1, Open-Label Dose Escalation First-in-Human Study to Evaluate the Tolerability, Safety, Maximum Tolerated Dose, Preliminary Clinical Activity, and Pharmacokinetics of AM0010 in Patients with Advanced Solid Tumors

 The purpose of this study is to find the highest dose of the investigational drug AM0010 that can be given safely in patients with metastatic melanoma, prostate cancer, ovarian cancer, kidney cancer, colorectal cancer, lung cancer, and pancreatic cancer.